 You can make a topic an extension of another topic by adding an "is:"

-topic it is extending.
-This can be used to add additional facts to an already
+This functionality can be utilized to add more facts to an already existing

-existing topic.
-If you add multiple "is:" statements to a topic, it will be
+If multiple "is:" statements are added to a topic, it will be merged with all

-You can edit a topic by clicking the edit button in the
+To modify a topic, you can click the edit button in the

-topic toolbar or by pressing Enter when the topic is selected.
+topic toolbar or press Enter when the topic is selected.

 The topic editor works much like a normal text editor where you can use the